On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Proofs of the main results

-Similarly, given that $m$ is twice continuously differentiable on $\mathcal{S}_d$ by Assumption~\ref{ass:1} and $\mathcal{S}_d$ is compact, the second-order partial derivatives of $m$ are bounded.
-Therefore, using Proposition~\ref{prop:bias} together with the dominated convergence theorem, one finds that
+Given that $m$ is twice continuously differentiable on $\mathcal{S}_d$ by Assumption~\ref{ass:1} and $\mathcal{S}_d$ is compact, the second-order partial derivatives of $m$ are bounded.
+Therefore, using Proposition~\ref{prop:bias} together with Lebesgue's dominated convergence theorem, one finds that